anushaporeddy030697/student_internship_management/README.md

 -->  we successfully installed the node js and mongodb server and we have to connect the database server for remaining pages also.

+9-29-2022

+-->  we will be working on how do we advertise the job and modifying the functionality in the login page

 ** Sai Krishna Gadde **
 -----------------------
 We have discussed several projects among those projects we have picked the best 2 project among those we have picked Student internship Managment to do as our project